<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Since many of the biggest expenses in a monthly budget are non-negotiable costs, a Permanent Change of Station move (PCS) is a great time to make less expensive choices for the next few years.

-For most military families, housing and associated expenses are the largest single ticket item in the budget.
+For most military families, housing and associated expenses are the largest single-ticket item in the budget, especially when faced with a military move.
 (Thankfully, because that means it isn’t health care!)
 If you’re in the U.S., saving money on rent or mortgage payments equals straight cash in your pocket because the amount of BAH you receive isn’t based on the cost of your housing.

-Utilities are also a place that military members can save money even when they are living overseas.
-Maybe you can get an enormous home with your Overseas Housing Allowance, but how much is it going to cost to keep it warm or cool?
+Utilities are also a place where military members can save money even when they are living overseas.
+Maybe you can get an enormous home with your Overseas Housing Allowance, but how much will it cost to keep it warm or cool?

 Consider Transportation Expenses

-Total transportation costs are often underestimated because they dip into so many other categories: car loan, insurance, maintenance, tolls, parking and gasoline often come out of different buckets of money.
+Total transportation costs are often underestimated because they dip into so many other categories.
+Your car loan, insurance, maintenance, tolls, parking and gasoline often come out of different buckets of money.
 And you have to include the costs of public transportation, if you use it.

-Obviously, a $1500 Civic is going to leave you with more money than a $50,000 new car.
-But something as simple as choosing a car with significantly better gas mileage can be significant as part of your overall budget.
-On the flip side, living close to work and activities might mean that you can squeeze a few more years out of that older car, or cut down to one car.
+Obviously, a $15,000 Civic will leave you with more money than a $50,000 new car.
+But something as simple as choosing a car with better gas mileage can be significant as part of your overall budget.
+On the flip side, living close to work and activities might mean you can squeeze a few more years out of that older car or cut down to one car.

 Other PCS Expenses